California-Data-Collaborative/Open-Water-Rate-Specification/README.md

 # Open Water Rate Specification v0.0.1

 This repository documents the Open Water Rate Specification (OWRS), a machine-readable format for specifying and sharing water rate information.
+The specification is currently **a draft** and we are openly soliciting ideas and suggestions.

 OWRS is designed to fully encode a water utility's rate structure and pricing schedules in a form that is easy to store, share, modify and apply programmatically.
 Ultimately this standard will form the foundation for a comprehensive database of water price information.
 When combined with customer billing data (like that gathered by the [CaDC](http://californiadatacollaborative.com/)), this enables the analysis of water bill equity and utility revenue stability.

 ### How to Contribute